RSSNext/Follow/README.md

 ## License

-2024, Follow Team.
-The project is licenses under MIT.
+Follow Desktop is licensed under the GNU General Public License version 3 with the addition of the following special exception:

-Additionally, all contents in the `icons/mgc` directory of this project are copyrighted by https://mgc.mingcute.com/.
+All content in the `icons/mgc` directory is copyrighted by https://mgc.mingcute.com/ and cannot be redistributed.